elamirch/inkifier/README.md

 ---

 ## 📜 License
-MIT License – Use freely, modify, and create something awesome!
+MPL2.0 License – Use freely, modify, and create something awesome!

 ---